 At Holy Trinity CE Primary School, we are committed to ensuring equality of education and opportunity for disabled pupils, staff and all those receiving services from the school.
 We aim to develop a Christian culture of inclusion and diversity in which people feel free to disclose their disability and to participate fully in school life.
 The achievement of disabled pupils and students will be monitored and we will use this data to raise standards and ensure inclusive teaching.
 We will make reasonable adjustments to make sure that the school environment is as accessible as possible.
 At Holy Trinity CE Primary School, we believe that diversity is a strength, which should be respected and celebrated by all those who learn, teach and visit here.

-GDPR – Data protection law changes
+GDPR – Data protection law

-You may be aware that from May, the rules around data protection are changing.
 The ‘General Data Protection Regulation’ (GDPR) will change how we can use your personal data and keep it safe, and will also strengthen your rights over your own data.
 The point of this is to make sure sensitive or private information about yourselves and your children stays safe.
 Whilst it is similar to the current Data Protection Act in many ways, there are a few differences, so we need to make a few changes to our privacy notices in order to ensure we remain compliant.
 We have updated our privacy notices and policies in line with the changes.
 These notices have been sent out to parents and carers.

 If you have any questions about how the GDPR affects you, or how our school is preparing, you can contact our Data Protection Officer email@example.com or via the usual school contact details.